 Having been educated in Bucks and then having lived and worked in the county for most of his life, Ian understands the educational and training landscape in the region.

 Prior to taking up these appointments Edward was Chairman of certain Loss Reviews at Lloyd’s of London and on Lloyd’s Corporate Finance Panel.
 He was a main board director of Chubb Security, Lindustries and Drake & Cubitt in each case being Finance Director.
 Within the Institute of Chartered Accountants, he was Chair of the Pensions and Euro Committees and Deputy Chairman of the Business Law Committee.
 He was on one of the Treasury’s Euro Advisory Committees.
-He now sits on the ACCA’s disciplinary panel.
+He was a member of the Appeals Panel of the Institute of Chartered Accountants and on the ACCA Disciplinary Panel.